eng470-s23/EvaPriceDemo/white-paper.md

 ## Project Summary/Abstract

-The purpose of my project is to draw connections between sucessful digital marketing strategies and the in-person experience of the Coachella Music Festival in Indio, California— particularly in the last five years.
+The purpose of my project is to draw connections between successful digital marketing strategies and the in-person experience of the Coachella Music Festival in Indio, California— particularly in the last five years.
 Through scholarly research and a Tik Tok social media analysis, I gathered information to display in an interactive timeline.
-I also include my social media analysis findings in bar graphs, along with other visuals that support my topic.
-My goal is to give insigt on what is desired from brand marketers and the typical consumer who attend this festival, and preserve my findings for future reference as the festival advances.
+I also include my social media analysis findings in bar graphs and visuals supporting my topic.
+My goal is to give insight into what is desired from brand marketers and the typical consumer who attends this festival and preserve my findings for future reference as the festival advances.

 ## Project Origins and Goals
 I have created a digital humanities project curated through scholarly research on the influences of digital marketing on the experience provided by the Coachella music festival.
 My project contributes answers to how Coachella's digital marketing provides a specific emotional experience at the festival; It highlights the successful marketing tactics and strategies that illuminate the experience for individuals, including the typical consumer and influencer who attend the event.